mvcss/mvcss.github.com/source/foundation/helpers.md

 Functions
 ---------

-Because of the many useful functions that come pre-installed with Sass, we rarely need to define any of our own.
-Still, there may be occasions where you need to define some other functions (e.g., `em`, `rem`, `strip-units`).
-For these cases, we've dedicated the Functions section within Helpers to housing all additional functions.
+Because of the many useful functions Sass gives us for free, we rarely need to define any of our own.
+Still, there may be occasions where you need to define some others (e.g., `em`, `rem`, `strip-units`).
+For these cases, we've dedicated the Functions section within Helpers to housing any necessary additions.

 Mixins
 ------